 I’ve put together a loose Birth Plan and I thought it might be helpful to show those of you who are starting to create your own birth plan.
 Although I’ve created this plan it’s not set in stone.
 No body knows how it’s going to go on the day so this is just a guide of how I’d like it to go.
 Hypnobirthing encourages you to be adaptable and to not let changes in your birth plan to cause anxiety or fear.

-· We have chosen Hypnobirthing as our kind of birth
+· I have chosen Hypnobirthing as my kind of birth

 · Birthing in water/pool

-· We prefer natural childbirth without unnecessary interventions
+· I prefer natural childbirth without unnecessary interventions

-We have given careful consideration to each specific request in our plan, and we feel that it represents our wishes at this time.
-We realise that as labour ensues, we may choose to change our thinking and wish to feel free to do so.
+I have given careful consideration to each specific request in my plan, and I feel that it represents my wishes at this time.
+I realise that as labour ensues, I may choose to change my thinking and wish to feel free to do so.

 · Peace and calm enviroment